 and the other is SP (service provider)

 A user will be registered with the identity provider and use the service from service provider.
-The setup here is to allow service provider (the Cluster Server) to use an identity provider.

-The SAML single sign on setup is mostly about matching parameters from the identity provider to the identity consumer (service provider).
-As shown in the screen capture, There are three types of identity provider, “Azure AD” , “AD FS” , and “others (generic)” that pretty much covers the most used ones and the most generic ones.
+As shown in the screen capture, There are three types of identity provider, “Azure AD” , “AD FS” , and “others (generic)” that

 Others (Generic SAML)

 Here, The IdP will be a public IdP such as SSOCircle and the SP will be the Cluster Server.
-The SSOCircle is used as an example to set up the IdP; it can work with other IdP as well.
+The SSOCircle is used as an example to set up the IdP;

 In a multi-tenant Cluster Server deployment each tenant may want to have its own SSO service.
 Therefore, the Single Sign On is a per-tenant setting.